mikaturunen/phaser-examples-typescript/README.md

 # Phaser Examples

-This is the Phaser Examples repository.
+This is the Phaser Examples repository for TypeScript versios of all the Phasers examples at: [Phaser Examples](https://github.com/photonstorm/phaser-examples).
 If you're looking for the framework itself, please go here: https://github.com/photonstorm/phaser

 Phaser is a fast, free and fun open source game framework for making desktop and mobile browser HTML5 games.
 It uses [Pixi.js](https://github.com/GoodBoyDigital/pixi.js/) internally for fast 2D Canvas and WebGL rendering.
 This repository is specifically for all of the Examples we produce to go with it.